Tangy Peanut Sauce

-My boys and I love eating this sauce over fish and chicken.
-It's also great on top of salads.
-Now that we're settled back in after a wild weekend that took us straight from Blogher into Yom Kippur, I will be making this to serve with our dinner tonight.
-I'll serve it over salmon and greens and I know that the boys will lap it up, as they always do.
+My boys and I love eating this Peanut Sauce over fish and chicken.
+It’s also great on top of salads.
+Now that we’re settled back in after a wild weekend that took us straight from Blogher into Yom Kippur, I will be making this healthy peanut sauce to have with our dinner tonight.
+I’ll serve it over salmon and greens and I know that the boys will lap it up, as they always do.

-½ cup peanut butter or creamy roasted almond butter
+- ½ cup creamy peanut butter or creamy roasted almond butter

-, combine nut butter, lime juice, fish sauce, sesame oil, umeboshi vinegar, agave and water
+- In a one quart mason jar, combine nut butter, lime juice, fish sauce, sesame oil, umeboshi vinegar, stevia, and water

 - Close jar and shake well